selsamman/proxily/README.md

 In short the main goal of proxily is to allow parts of your application to have know knowledge of the fact that they are part of a react-app.
 This permits external data structures or pre-existing code to co-exist with react.
 The pattern you use is up to you and while we recommend you pick a pattern and stick to it the choice is yours.
 # Roadmap
-Presently Proxily is at the proof of concept phase.
+Presently Proxily is at the stage of functional completeness with good test coverage.
 The steps to a production-ready library are as follows:
 * [x] Addition of annotations for memoization
 * [x] Serialization
 * [x] redux-saga integration
 * [x] Storage integration
-* [ ] Storage integration
+* [x] Transactions & state forking
 * [x] Extensive tests for core-functionality
+* [ ] Sample App
+* [ ] Publish on NPM
 * [ ] Patterns of Usage Example
 * [ ] Full Documentation
 * [ ] Feedback from community